robjg/oddjob/README.txt

 - Add a zero length string check to Check Job.
 - Add a Grep Job.
 - Add Parent Started State to User Guide.
 Document thread, and services.
-- Write tests for setting nextDue while timer running.
 - Find bug with destroying JMX Client - see Stack Exceptions in TogetherTest#testClientServerLoopback.
-- Use a ServerSide file system for choosing files on server component designer forms.
+- Use a server side file system for choosing files on server component designer forms.
 - Allow pasting and dragging Oddjobs onto the startup panel of Oddjob Explorer.